Outline and Contents

 Unjust is Socrates, for not believing in the gods which the city believes, but rather bringing in strange daimonia.
 He is also unjust for corrupting the youth.

 Xenophon Reminiscences of Socrates is presented as a defense of Socrates, and thus philosophy, before the city.
 His Reminiscences begins with Xenophon’s own refutation the indictment of Socrates (I, i-ii), and concludes the presentation of Socrates with material from before and after, but not during Socrates own defense.
 Xenophon presents Socrates own defense in his own Apology of Socrates Before the Jury (IV,viii.
 4-10; Apology 3-7, 26.
 There is a notable difference between the two defenses, traceable to a difference in purpose between the two essays at answering the indictment: Socrates did not speak to the end of drawing the verdict of acquittal from the jury (Apology 2-7).
 As Strauss notes, the Reminiscences is devoted especially to the justice of Socrates (Xenophon’s Socratic Discourse, p.
 85-86).
-The defense of Socrates by Xenophon aims at the acquittal of Socrates, and thus the reconciliation of the city to philosophy, persuading the reader that Socrates was not worthy of death from the city, but rather was a benefactor great honor (I,ii .60-64).
+The defense of Socrates by Xenophon aims at the acquittal of Socrates, and thus the reconciliation of the city to philosophy, persuading the reader that Socrates was not worthy of death from the city, but rather was a benefactor worthy of great honor (I, ii .60-64).
 Hence, in Xenophon’s own defense of Socrates, he tones down the claim of Socrates to divine favor, the “talking big” or “exalting” of himself which made his conviction even more sure (Apology, 31).
 The surface of the Reminiscences of Socrates is silent too on the points of difference between two ways of life, the ways of philosophy and of the city.
 Xenophon is more careful than Socrates to avoid awakening the envy of the citizen by an attempt to openly present an accurate opinion of the source of the beneficence of Socrates, which is his wisdom.
 [Note 2]